Papas a la Mexicana | Easy Mexican Potatoes Recipe

-Papas a la Mexicana or Mexican style potatoes is one of the simplest and budget friendly dishes you can make.
-Serve it as a delicious side dish or as a filling for tacos, gorditas, quesadillas or even with some refried beans for a complete vegan meal.
+Papas a la Mexicana or Mexican potatoes is one of the simplest and budget friendly dishes you can make.
+Serve it as a delicious side dish or as a filling for tacos, gorditas, quesadillas or even with some refried beans for a complete.

 Papas a la Mexicana or Mexican-style potatoes are a stable food in Mexican cuisine.

-Potatoes are easy to cook, inexpensive and can be made into countless different dishes.
-All of this applies to these Mexican potatoes recipe.
+Potatoes are easy to cook, inexpensive, and can be made into countless different dishes.
+All of this applies to this Mexican potato recipe.

-You can serve this dish for breakfast, lunch or dinner.
-Enjoy it as a perfect side dish or as a main dish — it makes a perfect and delicious meatless dish or vegan meal.
+You can serve Mexican potatoes for breakfast, lunch or dinner.
+Enjoy it as a perfect side dish or as a main dish — it also makes a perfect and delicious meatless dish or vegan meal

-Pair it with a protein like some refried beans for a complete meal.
-Or use as a stuffing and filling for tacos, gorditas, quesadillas…It’s just such a versatile dish and honestly it’s no wonder why it’s so popular with Mexican people.
+Just like my Mexican mom, you can pair it with a protein like some refried beans for a complete meal.
+Or use as a stuffing and filling for tacosgorditasquesadillas…It’s just such a versatile dish and honestly it’s no wonder why it’s so popular with Mexican people.

 What Does “a la Mexicana” Mean

-You may be wondering the a la Mexicana meaning, it simply means Mexican style.
+You may be wondering the meaning of a la Mexicana, it simply means Mexican style.

 This term is used in Mexican cuisine to refer to dishes made using three common ingredients which represent the Mexican flag.